SheCodesAus/she-codes-django-news-project-miaozhaod/README.md

 https://she-codes-news-miao.herokuapp.com/news/

 ## Screenshots
-All the screenshots of the project can be found at: https://drive.google.com/drive/folders/1xwHzoOmaPSpXVKMPE_l8_CPq48W5Nr7s?usp=sharing If you came into any problems of accessing the drive, please contact the author.
+All the screenshots of the project can be found in the folder of `news-screenshots`, alternatively, they can be accessed at: https://drive.google.com/drive/folders/1xwHzoOmaPSpXVKMPE_l8_CPq48W5Nr7s?usp=sharing If you came into any problems of viewing the screenshots, please contact the author.

 **🌟 Thanks, and enjoy! 🌟**